Ecofeminist and Always Unfinished Space Making

 This entry is part of rosa's Ecofeminist Dictionary from the project A Traversal Network of Feminist Servers (ATNOFS) and is based on two conversations with Sergiu Nisioi and Anca Bucur of hypha 1.

 The first thing that surfaced during my discussions with hypha is a confrontation with the paradox of sustainable and feminist ICT. hypha acknowledges that network technologies are deeply patriarchal and have a patriarchal history that continues to spread unequally in the world.
 True autonomy and environmental sustainability are impossible in this context, you are always enmeshed in patriarchal, capitalist, and unsustainable systems, so the only thing you can do is to make do with what you have, with what is already there.
-This acknowledgement doesn’t mean surrendering, but functions as a catalyst for doing technology otherwise, for ?possible ongoingness.
+This acknowledgement doesn’t mean surrendering, but functions as a catalyst for doing technology otherwise, for possible ongoingness.

 For hypha the practices developed around rosa made it clear that rosa is a feminist server not because of any specific technology or tool, but because of how we engaged with each other, how rosa gave us a common space.
 This common space was rooted in feminist ways of thinking and theorizing about the world.
 This involves the idea of care — to have something together that we — the people around rosa — can take care of, and in doing this, we create occasions to reinforce our community, to know each other better, to know about the space and how to use it.
 Examples of this care include paying attention to issues around consent and understanding what we are each comfortable giving and receiving.
 It’s like a house: what’s important is how we’re collectively deciding to live in it, not the house itself.
 Because of this, hypha didn't want to focus their chapter on providing technical knowledge to others to self host, but on hanging out together, learning to share this space, and figuring out how we want to use it.
 It's a space to collectively take care of; we’re not focusing on the tech but on the community it gives space to.